 - The other person is in an interesting conversation and wants to continue.

 - Some presentation at your event is delayed.

 - …Typically, this means that 50% of meetings don’t occur.

-- Since meetings are planned upfront, they have a fixed length, irrespective of whether they are deemed interesting for both parties or not.
-A typical length which is taken is 15 min.
+- Since meetings are planned upfront, they have a fixed length, irrespective of whether they are deemed attractive for both parties or not.
+A typical size which is taken is 15 min.
 Since meetings with MeetMatch take 7 min on average, this is a factor 2.

 - People don’t show up.
 There could be several reasons for this:

-So, taking everything together gives an efficiency increase of a factor 40.
+So, taking everything together gives an efficiency increase of a factor of 40.

 The number of interesting contacts for a MeetMatch event scales very easily: e.g. for 60 participants: 60 participants x 6 meetings x 50% hit rate = 180.
 The efficiency for MeetMatch is constant at about 6 meetings / 45 min * 50% * 95% average participation = 3.8.
 Note that the theoretical maximum attainable efficiency is about 7 meetings/ h = 7, which is anyhow only attainable for a large number of participants.

 |# participants||Interesting contacts||Theoretical maximum# interesting contacts||Efficiency (IC/h)|

 Note that the MeetMatch matchmaking hit rate increases with an increasing number of participants.
 But, since we have no sufficient measurements on this correlation, we ignore this factor for now.